October 11, 2015

 Recurring items and techniques were introduced for the first time in A Link to the Past, such as the Hookshot, the Master Sword, the Spin Attack technique, the Flute (even though its icon is an ocarina), and the Pegasus Boots.
 Heart Containers that increase the player’s maximum health (hit points) in the earlier two games are present.
 Also, many are split into “Pieces of Heart”, four of which make up one Heart Container.
 Most of them are well hidden, adding replay value to the game.
 All dungeons are multi-level, requiring Link to walk between floors and sometimes fall through holes to land on lower levels.

 A Link to the Past is the first appearance of what would subsequently become a major Zelda trademark: the existence of two parallel worlds between which the player travels.
 The first, called the Light World, is the ordinary Hyrule where Link grew up with his uncle.
 The second is what was once the Sacred Realm, but became the Dark World when Ganon acquired the Triforce.
-The Dark World is a corrupted version of Hyrule; the water is a dark, unpleasant blue-green color.
-In addition the grass is dead, skulls replace rocks and pots, and trees have faces.
+The Dark World is a corrupted version of Hyrule; the water is a dark, unpleasant blue-green colour.
+In addition, the grass is dead, skulls replace rocks and pots, and trees have faces.

 People change forms in the Dark World based on their nature; without an item to prevent it (in this case, the Moon Pearl), Link turns into a pink rabbit.
 Each location in the Light World corresponds to a similar location in the Dark World.
 Usually with a similar physical structure but an opposite nature.
 E.g. a desert in the Light World corresponds to a swamp in the Dark World, a peaceful village in the Light World corresponds to a dilapidated town of thieves in the Dark World.